-The Mac V5 Rhino version supports 64 and 32-bit Intel architectures.
+The Rhino 5 for Mac version supports 64 and 32-bit Intel architectures.
 This Mac version will automatically run in 64-bit mode on Core 2 Duo Intel processors or later, so running out of memory should no longer be a problem.
 It requires OS X 10.6 (Snow Leopard) or later.

 Note: OS X 10.5 (Leopard) and PowerPC are no longer supported.